Policies & action

 As the transport sector—with the exception of intra-European aviation—is not covered by the EU ETS, the European Union and its member states are trying to reduce emissions from the sector in four ways: (i) adopting sectorial renewable energy targets, (ii) introducing CO2 emissions standards for new vehicles, and (iii) increasing the share of zero and low emissions vehicles, and (iv) encouraging a modal shift, which also has an important role to play, particularly from road and air to rail transport.

 Sectoral renewable energy targets

-The 2009 Renewable Energy Directive introduced a 10% target for energy from renewable sources in transport by 2020 (European Parliament and the Council of the European Union 2009).
-In 2019, the EU member states were far from achieving this goal, with only 8.4% of energy consumed in the sector coming from renewable sources, an increase by 0.1% on 2018 (European Environment Agency 2020).
+The 2009 Renewable Energy Directive introduced a 10% target for energy from renewable sources in transport by 2020 (European Parliament and the Council of the European Union, 2009).
+The target was exceeded slightly, with 10.1% of energy consumed in the transport sector coming from renewable sources (European Environment Agency, 2021).

 The 2018 Renewable Energy Directive (REDII) introduced a new goal of a 14% share of renewables in the transport sector by 2030.
 However, the proposal for the revision of the directive currently negotiated between the Council of Ministers and the Parliament allows member states to choose between a target expressed as the share of renewable energy within the final consumption in the transport sector, and a greenhouse gas emissions intensity target.
 In addition, the share of biogas and advanced biofuels should increase to 2.2% and the share of renewable fuels of non-biological origin should increase to 2.6% by 2030 (Council of the European Union, 2022j; European Commission, 2021f).

 CO2 emissions standards for vehicles